entest-hai/amazon-bedrock-without-sdk/README.md

 - Process the stream response chunk by chunk and decode text

 > [!WARNING]
-> I am use SSO and a demo profile for loading the AWS credentials.
+> I am using SSO and a demo profile for loading the AWS credentials.
 Please modify it up to your preference.

 ## Create Request